Columbia University Archives: Master's Essays & Dissertations

 How to Request a Copy

 • To request to see a Master's essay in the Rare Book and Manuscript Library (RBML) reading room, you will first need to create a Special Collections Research Account.
 Once you have your account, look for the essay in CLIO.
 From the catalog record, select "Request: Special Collections" on the right side of the page.
 You will then be able to add the request to your account.
-Please note that these volumes with the call number starting in COA contain multiple essays from the same year and that these volumes are stored offsite.
-We prefer 5 business days advanced notice to retrieve materials from offsite storage, but require at least three business days to process such requests.
+Please note that these volumes with the call number starting in COA contain multiple essays from the same year.

-• There is no charge for a PDF copy of Master's essay serviced by the University Archives up to 650 pages in length.
+• There is no fee for a PDF copy of Master's essay serviced by the University Archives up to 650 pages in length.
 We reserve the right to charge a fee of $30.00 for each additional title requested.
-To place an order, please complete, sign and return the Photocopy or PDF Form.
-If payment is required, it can be made by MasterCard or Visa credit card at a secure online link provided by the Libraries' Financial Office.
+To place an order, please complete, sign and return the Photocopy or PDF Form

 How to Find a Dissertation